evangrinalds/DS-Unit-3-Sprint-3-Productization-and-Cloud/studyguide.md

 Have fun studying!
 # Questions of Understanding
 1. Define the following and give an example of an appropriate task for each:
-    - Front-end:
+    - Front-end: Also known as the client side.
+The interface the user sees.
+Javascript/HTML/CSS
-    - Back-end:
+    - Back-end: Handles requests from server
-    - Database:
+    - Database: Handles the data persistence
 2. What is a decorator?
+Design pattern that allows behavior to be added to an individual object
 3. What is a route?
+Add a function to a function
 4. Why do we want to separate our code into separate files when writing an application?
 Why not just one big file?
 5. What is an API?
 Give an example of an API that is not Twitter's.
+Application Programming Interface.
 6. What does it mean to pickle a model?
 Why might this be useful?
 # Basics of Flask
 ## Coding
 Write a Flask application that displays "Hello World!" to the local host (usually `127.0.0.1:5000` or `localhost:5000`)
 ## Questions of Understanding
 1. Flask is described as a "microframework" for developing web applications.
 What is a "microframework"?
 2. What is another web development framework in Python?
+Django
 3. In this line of code: `APP = Flask(__name__)` What does `__name__` do?
+Built in variable that evaluates the name of the current module.
-4. What line of your code tells when and where "Hello World!" should be displayed?
+4. What line of your code tells when and where "Hello World!" should be displayed? @app.route
 5. What do we need to type into the terminal to run our flask application?
 # API's
 ## Coding